Magnus Hellberg: Playing career

 Leaving the Red Wings as a free agent for the second successive season, Hellberg continued in North America, agreeing to a one-year, two-way contract with the Pittsburgh Penguins for the 2023–24 season on 2 July 2023.
 He was placed on waivers by Pittsburgh on 8 October 2023 and after going unclaimed, was assigned to their AHL affiliate, the Wilkes-Barre/Scranton Penguins to start the 2023–24 season.
 After an injury to goaltender Alex Nedeljkovic early in the season, Hellberg was called up to the NHL by the Penguins.
 He made his first appearance for Pittsburgh in relief of Tristan Jarry after Jarry gave up three goals to the Ottawa Senators on 28 October.
 Hellberg stopped 15 of the 17 shots he faced as the Penguins lost 5–2.
 He came in relief again for an injured Jarry on 7 November, sharing a 2–0 shutout over the Anaheim Ducks.
 He started the next game on 9 November, notching his first NHL win of the season in a 4–3 overtime win over the Los Angeles Kings.
-Upon Nedeljkovic's return, Hellberg was re-assigned to Wilkes-Barre on 19 November.
+Upon Nedeljkovic's return, Hellberg was reassigned to Wilkes-Barre on 19 November.
 He played in 19 games with Wilkes-Barre/Scranton, recording nine wins, eight losses and two overtime losses.

 On 8 March 2024, the Penguins traded Hellberg to the Florida Panthers in exchange for goaltender Ludovic Waeber and a conditional 2025 seventh-round pick.
 He joined Florida's AHL affiliate, the Charlotte Checkers, after the trade.
 He made eight regular-season appearances with Charlotte, and one appearance in the 2024 Calder Cup playoffs.

 Leaving the Panthers as a free agent without featuring for the club, Hellberg continued his career in North America after agreeing to a one-year, two-way contract with the Dallas Stars on 13 August 2024.
 He was placed on waivers and after going unclaimed, was assigned to Dallas' AHL affiliate, the Texas Stars, for the 2024–25 season.

 At the conclusion of his contract with the Stars, Hellberg as a pending free agent opted to return to his native Sweden, joining Djurgårdens IF of the SHL on a three-year contract on 12 June 2025.